Trump nominates Rep. Matt Gaetz of Florida to be attorney general

 “He will be a strong Advocate for our Nation, a true friend to our Allies, and a fearless Warrior who will never back down to our adversaries,” Trump said of Rubio in a statement.

-Trump made the announcement while flying back back to Florida from Washington after meeting with President Joe Biden.
+Trump made the personnel announcements while flying back back to Florida from Washington after meeting with President Joe Biden.

+The president-elect had been expected to pick Rubio for the post, but had also faced pressure from people pushing Ric Grenell, who served as acting director of national intelligence during Trump’s first administration.

+Grenell responded to the news on on X, writing, “Congratulations, Senator.
+You will be great for America!”

-The selection is the culmination of a long, complicated history between the two men.
+The selection is the culmination of a long, complicated history between Trump and Rubio.
 During their tense competition for the GOP presidential nomination in 2016, Rubio was especially blunt in his criticism of Trump, calling him a “con artist” and “the most vulgar person to ever aspire to the presidency.”

 He tried to match Trump’s often-crude attacks by joking about the size of Trump’s hands in a reference to his manhood.
 Trump responded by branding Rubio as “little Marco,” a nickname that stuck with the senator for years.